TGasco/SelfHostedCloud/README.md

 This is a self-hosted cloud service built using Node.js, Express, and various other libraries.
 It provides a secure platform to store and manage files with an easy-to-use web interface.

+The service supports uploading, downloading, and managing files and folders.
+It also includes search functionality and file preview for common file types.

 ## Features

 - Secure connection with HTTPS
-- Support for uploading, downloading, and managing files
+- Support for uploading, downloading, and managing files (drag and drop or file picker interface)
+- Search functionality for files and folders
+- File preview for common file types (images, text-based, PDFs)
+- Secure User authentication with rotating JWT tokens
 - CORS configuration for cross-origin requests
-- Content Security Policy with Helmet
 - Compression middleware for faster transfer speeds
-- Cookie parser for handling cookies

 ## Prerequisites